Congress’s role questioned as Democrats vow to rein in Trump on Venezuela

 Washington, DC – It has become a familiar pattern.
 United States presidents conduct unilateral military actions abroad.
 Congress shrugs.

-On Saturday, in the hours after the US military abducted Venezuelan leader Nicolas Maduro, Democrats in the Senate pledged to raise yet another resolution to rein in President Donald Trump’s military actions.
+On Saturday, in the hours after the US military abducted Venezuelan leader Nicolas Maduro, Democrats in the Senate pledged to raise yet another resolution to rein in US President Donald Trump’s military actions.

 Recommended Storieslist of 4 items